makuachteny/Shell-Navigation/basics/README.md

-File 9-firstdirdeletion deletes the directory my_first_directory that is in the /he /tmp directory
+File 10-back writes a script that changes the working directory to the previous one.